Healthy Chicken and Vegetable Stir Fry in 20 Minutes

 Heat matters.
 Crank it up and move fast.
 You’ve got this.

-1. Heat the pan: High heat, 2 tbsp oil until shimmering.
+- Heat the pan on High heat with 2 tbsp oil until shimmering.

-7. Sauce and toss: Pour in the sauce.
-Stir constantly 30-60 seconds until glossy and thick.
+- Sauce and toss: Pour in the sauce.
+Stir constantly for 30-60 seconds until glossy and thick.
 Adjust with a bit more broth if too thick.

 Serving Ideas That Slap